eMojo-Lectures/full-stack-development-with-MERN-stack/develop-mern-backend-from-scratch/README.md

 - - Run `cd backend-skeleton`.
 - - Once you ran the above command, you should be able to install all dependencies which will be populated in a folder called node_modules.
 Node modules is the root folder which will contain all project files which are external to what you have developed--for now, let's call them dependencies.
 More on this later.
 - - Run `npm install`.
+- - Generally speacking, npx express generator brings a banch of vulnerabilities with it.
+To fix this, we need to run the following command.
+Most of them should have an auto-fix available.
+- - Run `npm audit fix --force`.
+- - Run `npm audit fix` audit to check if you have exactly 0 vulnerabilities.